nwferreri/meal-kit-delivery-powerbi/README.md

-# Meal Kit Delivery Service Analysis with Power BI
+# Meal Kit Delivery Service Analysis using Power BI

 ## Summary
 In this project, I used Power BI to provide an overall analysis of the performance of a fictional meal kit delivery service.